 To keep the fuel filter from becoming soft, regularly replace it with a new one.
 I recommend replacing it annually and more often if you are using your generator often.

 Your Generac generator may have a metal fuel tank or a high-density polyethylene tank.
-Whichever kind you have, they can both develop leaks as it ages.
+Whichever kind you have, they can both develop leaks as they age.

 The best thing to do when you find a leak in the fuel tank is to replace it with a new one.